Look Out for These 7 Trends in the Internet-of-Things (IoT)

 With IoT, the efficiency of supply chain and information systems management has grown by leaps and bounds with respect to retail.
 Sensors and other smart beacon technologies are being used to tailor shopping experiences with ease, speed, and accuracy like never before.

-In the not-so-distant future, IoT can be used to monitor, gauge, track, and personalize your investment portfolio – making unique, custom trade recommendations based on your data insights.
-Or, imagine getting notified immediately when a highly-sought after product from your favorite shop is discounted via push notification which when expanded, offers an indoor map of your favorite shop – leading you to the exact product you desire.
+In the not-so-distant future, IoT trends can be used to monitor, gauge, track, and personalize your investment portfolio – making unique, custom trade recommendations based on your data insights.
+Or, imagine getting notified immediately when a highly-sought-after product from your favorite shop is discounted via push notification which when expanded, offers an indoor map of your favorite shop – leading you to the exact product you desire.

 The value of this trend ensures the better integration of personalized retail experiences which ultimately can bring upon a new era of shopping as we know it.